 This includes initial difficulty with the English language or reading requirements, unfamiliarity with American teaching methods or improper course level placement.
 Students under this condition must still carry at least a half-time course load (for undergraduates, at least six hours per semester).
 After dropping below full-time, you must resume a full course load in the next available semester to maintain student status.
 A student previously authorized for this reason is not eligible for a second authorization.

-If you do not need a full-time course load to complete the program in the final semester, you must receive approval from your international adviser at the beginning of the semester.
+If you do not need a full-time course load to complete the program in the final semester, you must receive approval from your international advisor at the beginning of the semester.
 Simply being enrolled in courses is not sufficient to maintain your status.
 In addition, you must attend most classes.
 University professors will notify our office if you miss more than a few classes.

 Report any dependents (spouse or children) to the Office of International Services.